 Ending poverty everywhere is fundamental to human existence and caters towards improving the quality of life of a vast number of people living in abject poverty.
-Target 1.4 of SDG 1 and sanitation for the poor) specifies the access to basic services in particular the poor and the vulnerable.
+Target 1.4 of SDG 1 (access to basic services such as water and sanitation for the poor) specifies the access to basic services in particular the poor and the vulnerable.
 The targets related to these basic services are linked through human rights, are mutually supportive and should be implemented in a coordinated manner.